Bucket Sort Algorithm: Python & JavaScript Implementation

 It works best when input data is uniformly distributed over a known range, making it particularly efficient for floating-point numbers, percentages, or large datasets with minimal variation.

-How Bucket Sort Works
+How Bucket Sort Works (Step-by-Step)

 The Bucket Sort algorithm follows these steps: